La-Lojban/lojban.pw/pages/books/learn-lojban.md

 ### Modal terms.
 Event contours: «**co'a**», «**ca'o**», «**co'i**»

-Another series of tense particles, _event contours_:
+Another series of time-related particles, _event contours_:

 co'a
 : tense particle: the event is at its beginning